woodser/monero-ts/README.md

+**Compatible with [Monero Core v0.15.0.1](https://web.getmonero.org/downloads/) Carbon Chameleon**

 # Monero JavaScript Library

-This project is a library for using a Monero wallet and daemon in JavaScript (NodeJS) using RPC bindings to [monero-wallet-rpc](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [monero-daemon-rpc](https://getmonero.org/resources/developer-guides/daemon-rpc.html).
+This project is a library for using a Monero wallet and daemon in JavaScript / NodeJS using RPC bindings to [monero-wallet-rpc](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [monero-daemon-rpc](https://getmonero.org/resources/developer-guides/daemon-rpc.html).

 In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and suitable for long-term use in the Monero project.